 Like the Purple Face Mask, Avocado’s offering, which you can buy for $30 for a 4-pack, has a pocket for you to insert your own disposable particulate filter.

 Also doing its part to help flatten the curve is Naturepedic, a company that sells organic mattresses with a low toxic load.
 It too has refocused part of its business to making organic cotton face masks, so you won’t be breathing in any harsh chemicals while wearing your face covering.

 Orthoguard Mattress Face Mask

 Orthopedic mattress company Orthoguard is giving away face masks to those who are considered most at-risk from the coronavirus.
 The charge applies to shipping only.
 For the rest of us, these non-woven masks can be purchased from Orthoguard in packs of 6, 12, 30 and 60.
 The mattress brand is also selling a quilted Lavender Face Mask ($43.49 for a five-pack) for enhanced comfort.

 Face mask use is still a vital part of helping to slow the spread.
 The CDC recently released data confirming that face masks do work in helping to slow the spread, and should be used in conjunction with other prevention measures.
 These include regular hand-washing and maintaining social distancing when near people outside of your household.

-For further coronavirus related health content, take a look at our guide to the best digital thermometers, or read through the 12 most common coronavirus questions answered by a doctor.
-We have also spoken to a leading allergist to shed some light on coronavirus symptoms vs seasonal allergies.
+For further coronavirus related health content, take a look at our guide to the best digital thermometers, or read through the 12 most common coronavirus questions answered by a doctor, or learn about coronavirus symptoms vs seasonal allergies.